-Researcher works to increase hearing-aid use among adults with hearing impairmentsJuly 15th, 2013 in Health /
+Researcher works to increase hearing-aid use among adults with hearing impairmentsJuly 15, 2013 in Medicine & Health / Health

 Nearly half of individuals who are prescribed hearing aids do not wear the devices, previous research has shown.
 Now, a University of Missouri researcher has received a fellowship that will help her continue her work to increase hearing-aid use among adults with hearing impairments.